 I received B.S. and M.S. degrees from Bilkent University, Ankara, Turkey, in 2002 and 2005, in electrical and electronics engineering.
 I received Ph.D. degree from Osaka University, Japan, in information science and technology, in 2008.
 I was the recipient of Monbukagakusho Graduate Scholarship from the Ministry of Education, Science, Sports and Culture of Japan between 2005–2008.
-I am a post-doctoral researcher at Osaka University since 2008.
+I am a Specially Appointed Assistant Professor at Osaka University.
 My research interests are network function virtualization (NFV), neural networks, optical networks, traffic engineering and simulation.
 I have worked on several government funded projects on computer networks and telecommunications in Europe and Japan.
 I was the recipient of "Best Paper Award" at the First International Conference on Evolving Internet (INTERNET 2009).
 I am the editor of IEEE Internet Initiative Newsletter.
 IEEE Internet Initiative connects technology experts and policymakers from around the world to foster a better understanding of, and to improve decisions affecting, Internet governance, cybersecurity, and privacy issues.
 I am serving in the steering committee of International Conference on Evolving Internet.
 I am a Senior Member of IEEE.

 Ph.D. in Information Science and Technology